 NATA often comments on proposed rules and regulations that may affect the athletic training profession.
 If you would like to view the comments, please contact the Government Affairs Department.

-Custom Fabricated Orthotics Rule
+UPDATE: Custom Fabricated Orthotics Rule

 NATA's Response to CMS Proposal Defining Health Professionals Who Can Self-Adjust Orthotics